Chernobyl & Transnistria Ultra Budget New Year Tour

 We will wish each other farewell as we have breakfast at the station

 End of tour.
-YPT can help you organise further arrangements in Bucharest or international connections
+YPT can help you organize further arrangements in Bucharest or international connections